Don’t take marketing skills for granted: they’re precious and need investment

 A good marketer must have a deep understanding of how a strong brand position needs to be developed and embedded in every aspect of an event and should champion this strategy.
 This ensures all internal event stakeholders are working to a consistent branding strategy when working on event features and when engaging with external stakeholders like speakers, sponsors and delegates.

-A good marketer will also challenge the business and event team if an event brand doesn’t include a compelling unique selling point or very strongly differentiated proposition versus competitors, or if the positioning is not consistent across all channels and touch-points – the most crucial of which is the ‘at-event’ experience.
+A good marketer will also challenge the business and event team if a B2B community brand doesn’t include a compelling unique selling point or very strongly differentiated proposition versus competitors, or if the positioning is not consistent across all channels and touch-points – the most crucial of which is the ‘at-event’ experience.

 Marketers need to ensure brand consistency for brand loyalty